 The audio files are annotated with Praat TextGrid objects [6] with five tiers as follows: 1) Vowel-to-Vowel interval tier accompanied by a broad phonetic transcription (Vowel-to-Vowel interval units were delimited by two consecutive vowel onsets); 2) Phonological word point tier with points at every phonological word boundary.
-In each point tier, it was informed how many annotators signalled that point as a non-terminal prosodic boundary; 3) Phonological word boundary.
-In each point tier, word boundary.
-In each point tier, it was informed how many annotators signalled that point as a non-terminal prosodic boundary; 3) Phonological word boundary.
+In each point tier, it was informed how many annotators signalled that point as a non-terminal prosodic boundary; 3) Phonological word point tier with points at every phonological word point tier with points at every phonological word boundary.
 In each point tier, it was informed how many annotators signalled that point as a terminal prosodic boundary; 4) Interval tier delimiting silent pauses.
 5) Textual transcription of utterances.